USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

 We are currently focused on establishing a seminar series that will consist of both technical talks and tutorials.
-These seminars will focus on teaching relevant skills and best practices for the community.
+These seminars will focus on teaching relevant skills and best practices to members of the community.
 We plan to alternate between technical talks and hands-on tutorials.
 Our first technical talk will be "Agile Project Management for Research Software" by Angel Hering on Wednesday, October 19 at 4pm ET (1pm PT), we hope to see you there!